 - Adverse impact of global pandemic COVID-19 on various sectors of economy resulting into problem in recovery.
-Due to this the default in credit portfolio may increase. - Pressure in liquidity and loanable Fund. - Cost of deposit/fund is increasing in the banking sector. - Changing regulatory framework and its timely adaptation. - Political instability and current national economic status has resulted distress in the business environment.
+Due to this the default in credit portfolio may increase. - Pressure in liquidity and loanable Fund. - Cost of deposit/fund is increasing in the banking sector. - Changing regulatory framework and its timely adaptation. - Political instability and current national economic status have resulted distress in the business environment. - Global economy, inflation and war has an adverse effect on national economy resulting price hikes.